This blog is Part 2 in our 3-part series on DMARC email security.

 - If the DMARC compliant policy is none, no action is taken by the receiving email gateway and the email is delivered to the recipient.

 DMARC is a powerful tool when implemented correctly and plays a crucial role in mitigating most of the cybercrime happening in the email security world.
-Read the next blog in our series to learn how to master email security with DMARC.
+Read the final part in our series to learn how to master email security with DMARC.

 If you liked this article, you may also like: